 The Technical Advisory Committee provides a forum to shape this study with participation from staff who represent:

 - The seven counties in the metro area

 - The Metropolitan Council

-Agency staff and the consultant, SRF Consulting Group, Inc. will share key milestones with a number of transportation-related standing committees in the region including the region’s Transportation Advisory Board, its subcommittees, the Congestion Management Process Advisory Committee, and the Minnesota Freight Advisory Committee.
+Agency staff and the consultant, SRF Consulting Group, Inc. shared key milestones with several of the region's transportation-related standing committees including the Transportation Advisory Board, its subcommittees, the Congestion Management Process Advisory Committee, and the Minnesota Freight Advisory Committee.

 Please contact either of the project managers if you have questions on the project.